-- Ensure duties in the ring are understood, and ask the center judge for any clarifications - Write legibly and completely fill in any and all scores given by the center judge as directed by the Ring Manager. - Repeat the score back to the center judge in a loud clear voice. - Make every effort to get the Center Judge's attention if they become unclear with a score or time issue at any point during the competition. - Pay complete attention to the ring in which they are working. - Not leave the ring until the Regional or National Chief of Tournament replaces them. - Pass a Score/Timekeeper exam
+- Ensure duties in the ring are understood, and ask the center judge for any clarifications - Repeat the score back to the center judge in a loud clear voice. - Make every effort to get the Center Judge's attention if they become unclear with a score or time issue at any point during the competition. - Pay complete attention to the ring in which they are working. - Not leave the ring until the Regional or National Chief of Tournament replaces them. - Pass a Score/Timekeeper exam